Call of the Shofar: In the Chabad community

 They were joined by the Vaad Rabbonei Lubavitch ("Central Committee of Chabad-Lubavitch Rabbis in the United States and Canada").

 While several Chabad rabbis denounced Call of the Shofar, others defended the desire of the program's attendees for seeking spiritual growth.
 The existing rabbinical approbations supporting Call of the Shofar were called into question by some within the Chabad community, while individual Chabad members have also spoken out in the organization's favor.

+Rabbi Raphael Aron, Director of Cult Consulting Australia, released a 46-page report on the practices, beliefs and leadership of the organization.